ibpdas/ValueLine/README.md

 ---

-## 2.3 Performance & learning dashboard model
+## 2.3 Performance & learning dashboard
 ### *Measure what matters, credibly*

 ValueLine uses **mixed method evidence** to tell a rounded, reliable story of progress.